-Imagine this: you are working a busy special event at your bar, serving beverages to customers.
-A young man walks up to the bar and orders a pint of beer.
-You size him up.
-He seems sober, confident, and greets you with a smile.
-But, he does look like he might be a little young.
-You wonder if the bouncer at the door checked his I.D.
+Imagine this: you are serving beverages to customers, just like any other day.
+A younger couple visits your establishment and orders two pints of beer.
+You size them up and they seem sober and confident, but they look like they might be a little young.
 Think fast – what do you do?
-Ask to see I.D. to confirm his age, or make the sale and send him back to his table with a pint?
+Ask to see I.D., or make the sale and send them on their way?
 If you chose option number two, you would have failed the test.

-This past Saturday marked Reno’s 17th annual Santa Pub Crawl event.
-While a festive and fun occasion for thousands of participants.
-Local law enforcement were working to help keep things safe.
-Five area businesses were cited for serving alcohol to minors.
-The Reno area’s Regional Street Enforcement Team, comprised of area police departments, conducts regular alcohol compliance and TAM Card checks.
-On Saturday, the Team sent four 18-20 year-old volunteers out to attempt alcohol purchases at 51 area businesses.
-This time around, five of those businesses made sales to the minors.
+This past Saturday three businesses were cited for serving minors.
+The Reno area’s Regional Street Enforcement Team conducts regular alcohol compliance and TAM Card checks.
+On Saturday, the Team sent four 18-20-year-old volunteers out to attempt alcohol purchases at 22 area businesses.
+This time around, three of those businesses made sales to the minors.
 These volunteers were given instructions to show their actual state-issued I.D. if they were asked for it, clearly identifying them as underage, according to authorities.

 The penalties can be severe.
 In Nevada, serving alcohol to a minor and allowing a minor into a bar are misdemeanors, with a pre-designated fine of $500.
 Now, think about your training.
 Would you pass an alcohol compliance check?
 Here are some tips for keeping things safe and legal: